```html

 ACTDEP036: Select and justify choices of materials, components, tools and equipment to safely make designed solutions.

-Aboriginal Cultural Standards Framework: Cultural Responsiveness Standard - Staff embed Aboriginal cultural knowledge, such as traditional use of wood and sustainable practices, to demonstrate respect for community values and environmental stewardship.
+Aboriginal Cultural Standards Framework: Cultural Responsiveness Standard - Cultural knowledge such as traditional use of wood and sustainable practices is embedded to demonstrate respect for community values and environmental stewardship.

 Cross-Curriculum Priority: Sustainability - Students explore sustainable use of timber and safe workshop practices.